Theatre of Pakistan: Local theatre

 Commercial theatre is surviving this accusation and, in some cases, even thriving this shows that people want entertainment and are prepared to watch plays despite the hazards of doing so.
 Just like any demand and supply situation, since there is a demand there will be a supply.

 The arrival of commercial theatre in Lahore was in the early 1980s.
-The joint efforts of Naheed Khanum, Amanullah, Mastana and Baboo Baral ushered in the art the lively dialogues and innovative style was like a breath of fresh air for the citizens.
+The joint efforts of Naheed Khanum, Amanullah, Mastana and Babu Baral ushered in the art the lively dialogues and innovative style was like a breath of fresh air for the citizens.
 The initial venue for the staging of these plays was Alhamra but a replacement venue had to be sought once Alhamra closed down for renovations in 1981–1982.

 Each and every script has to be cleared by the Punjab Arts Council (PAC).

 Lahore has five private (Tamaseel, Mehfil, Naz, Crown and Alfalah) and a government theatre (Alhamra).
 The moral citizens were scandalized by the low-quality, obscene and vulgar shows called for the closure of commercial theatre have become common in Gujranwala, Faisalabad, Multan and Sahiwal.
 Most of the complaints originate from religious conservative populace while mostly male crowd enjoy these performances.